Irish economy to remain strong, predicts think tank

 Growth in Ireland's domestic economy is expected to remain "robust" this year and next, says a think tank

-But risks to the economy include "stubbornly high" core inflation and some signs of a weakening export performance
+But it says risks to the economy include "stubbornly high" core inflation and some signs of a weakening export performance

 The Irish government has reaped a big budget surplus, having collected a corporation tax windfall